dawalhasa/practice/README.md

 > This command will undo your add
 > But if you think your project is correct you can commit git repository using following command `git commit -m "Commit Projet"`
-> Remember always try to give a meaningful commit message since this is your reposity subject and it will appear on your --Github--
+> Remember always try to give a meaningful commit message since this is your reposity subject and it will appear on your __Github__
 > Then check your status again
 `git status`
 > If there is no problem indication in your status checking you can push your project to your remote reposity